 \subsection{Summary}

-In this project we investigated the possibility of combining both classical and recent techniques into one key-length finding algorithm via a neural network.
-We demonstrate that neural networks can be a powerful tool for predicting the key length of Vigen\`{e}re encrypted text.
+In this project we investigated how to combine both classical and recent techniques into one key-length finding algorithm via a neural network.
+We demonstrated that neural networks can be a powerful tool for predicting the key length of a Vigen\`{e}re encrypted text.

 We observed that our original model with 114 features was a significant improvement in performance from the twist-based algorithms, and overall, the feature engineering experiment did not make a significant improvement to the success rate of the model, providing some indication that appropriate features were originally chosen.